5th Floor, Brigade Towers,

 Most of the metabolic syndromes result in situations where the body lacks the capability to synthesize non-essential molecules, like vitamins, amino acids, and several molecules involved in metabolic pathways.
 Most of these conditions can be managed only with supplementation of one or two nutrients.
 All these factors are helping the market growth.
 However, there are few factors that may restrain market growth such as the heterogeneous nature of government coverage/reimbursement across countries.

-Clinical nutrition is an area of medicine that offers treatment of medical disorders caused due to an improper diet or due to the body’s inability to absorb the nutrients available in a normal diet.
-Clinical nutrition products include clinical foods and dietary supplements that are categorized primarily as pharmaceuticals and are delivered through enteral and parenteral feeding.
-They are aimed at treating metabolic disorders, eating or nutritional disorders, and others.
+As per scope of the report, clinical nutrition is an area of medicine that offers treatment of medical disorders caused due to an improper diet or due to the body’s inability to absorb the nutrients available in a normal diet.
+These clinical nutrition products are aimed at treating metabolic disorders, eating or nutritional disorders, and others.
+The Asia Pacific clinical nutrition market is segmented by route of administration, application, end-user, and geography.

 |By Route of Administration|